adityaoberai/GHWINIT-RandomWordOfTheDay/README.md

 ## 🚀 Deployment

 There are two ways of deploying the Appwrite function, both having the same results, but each using a different process.
 We highly recommend using CLI deployment to achieve the best experience.

+Make sure to set a CRON schedule in the Settings tab of the function on the Appwrite Console if you want the function to be triggered by a schedule.

 ### Using CLI